Detecting and Mitigating Insertion Hallucination in Video-to-Audio Generation: Hallucination-enhanced Conditioning

 The key insight is that V2A models exhibit predictable failure modes.
 When visual encoders produce ambiguous representations, for example due to visual similarity between acoustically different events, poor lighting, or out-of-distribution content, models fall back to generating high-frequency training patterns.
 The location of these hallucinations thus serves as a diagnostic signal for visual uncertainty.

-We propose Posterior Feature Correction (PFC), which exploits this signal through a two-stage process: first generate audio to identify problematic regions, then regenerate with visual features masked at those locations.
+We propose HALCON, which exploits this signal through a three-stage process: first generate audio to identify problematic regions, then detect and correct the corresponding visual features, and finally regenerate the audio with the corrected features.
 By removing unreliable visual cues, we force the model to rely on more conservative generation strategies and stronger contextual information.

-This approach is inspired by self-correction mechanisms in other domains \citep{madaan2023self,shinn2023reflexion,huang2023large}, but uniquely leverages the temporal structure of audio-visual alignment for targeted feature intervention.
+This approach is inspired by self-correction mechanisms in other domains~\citep{madaan2023self,shinn2023reflexion,huang2023large}, but uniquely leverages the temporal structure of audio-visual alignment for targeted feature intervention.
 An overview of the process is shown in Figure~\ref{fig:pfc_overview}.